Bengisoo/mini-qr/README.md

 This is a group project
 group members:
+Aslı Ayaz
+Asya Aydın
+Betul Basar
+Fatma Muge Serın
 Nurefsan Ergoren
-Fatma Muge Serın
-Betul Basar
-6 people
+Zehra Bengisu Doğan

 Regular updates and improvements are being made to this project.